imrafaelmerino/json-values/README.md

 Given two json objects _a_ and _b_:

 *  _a.union(b)_ returns _a_ plus those pairs from _b_  which keys don't exist in _a_.
-Taking that into account, it's not a commutative operation unless the elements associated to the keys that exist in both objects are equals.
+Taking that into account, it's not a commutative operation unless the elements associated with the keys that exist in both objects are equals.
-* a.union_(b, ARRAY_AS) behaves like the union above but, for those keys that exits in _a_ and _b_ which associated elements are **containers of the same type**, the result is their union.
-In this case, we can specify if arrays are considered Sets, Lists or MultiSets.
+* a.union_(b, ARRAY_AS) behaves like the union above but, for those keys that exit in _a_ and _b_ which associated elements are **containers of the same type**, the result is their union.
+In this case, we can specify if arrays are considered Sets, Lists, or MultiSets.

 Examples:
 ```